Occupational health and safety rules for specific employees

 Risks mandatory in RI&E

-You are obliged to list occupational risks in your risk inventory & evaluation (RI&E).
+You are obliged to list occupational risks in your risk assessment & evaluation (RI&E).
 In the action plan, you set out the additional measures needed to control risks.
 You must give your pregnant employee information about the risks well on time.

 Information obligation when pregnant